PhilipWaldman/YouTube-Downloader/README.md

 # YouTube Video Downloader

-This tool allows you to download a single YouTube video or a whole playlist.
+This tool allows you to download a single YouTube video, a whole playlist, and even a whole channel.
 The downloaded videos will be placed in the Downloads folder next to this file, not your computer's default Downloads folder.

 Note: The videos and playlists you want to download must be either public or unlisted.
 If the video/playlist is private the tool cannot access it.